Hospitalia/hospitalia.gent/README.md

 ## Deployment

-Do not remove the .htaccess file in the root of the public website.
-This file is required for the Apache server.
+Do not remove the robots.txt or .htaccess file in the root of the public website.
+These files are required for web crawlers and the Apache server respectively.

 ## Contact